 Start here¶

-This portfolio is a small, public set of samples showing how I approach documentation as a product: clear information architecture, consistent patterns, and developer-first content that is easy to maintain.
+This portfolio is a small, public set of samples showing how I approach documentation as a product: clear information architecture, consistent patterns, developer-first content, docs-as-code workflows, and AI-assisted documentation governance.

-A quick path through the materials (10–15 minutes total):
+A quick path through the materials in this site:

 -